-Mark and Patrick also behaved in ways to indicate that they shared a mutual openness to running a fraudulent business that would not respect the bounds of traditional business ethics.
-We discovered conversations between Mark and Patrick on our corporate messaging system in which they discussed the possibility of conspiring to create various unethical business ventures.
+Mark and Patrick also behaved in ways to indicate that they shared a mutual desire to run a fraudulent business that would not respect the bounds of traditional business ethics.
+We recovered conversations between Mark and Patrick on our corporate messaging system in which they discussed the possibility of conspiring to create various unethical business ventures.

 Here is one such conversation which occurred on August 5, 2015, three months before Mark and Patrick launched promocodewatch.com:

 And another on August 27, 2015, two months before launching promocodewatch.com, in which Mark Mazza states his desire to "go blackhat so bad, just throw morals and googles judging eye out the window":

 Mark and Patrick used their confidential knowledge of our strategic pivot to steal traffic from us